Malagueta vs Peri Peri: Pepper, Sauce, or Marinade?

 • Drinking water for the burn.
 Use dairy instead.

-Malagueta and Peri Peri sit in the same heat tier but serve different roles.
-Peri Peri delivers 2× more heat with its distinctive citrusy and hot character.
+Malagueta and Peri Peri occupy very different positions on the heat spectrum.
+Peri Peri delivers about 1.8× more upper-range heat with its distinctive citrusy and hot character.
 Malagueta, with its bright and citrusy profile, excels in everyday cooking.

 Fact-Checked & Expert Reviewed